Your new design will be uploaded in:

 LITANIES

-Our values for this half term are Curious and Active.
+Our values for this half term are Intentional and Prophetic.

 We are learning that God wants everyone to have what they need —